Multi-self-loop Lackadaisical Quantum Walk with Partial Phase Inversion: Introduction

 According to \citet{mcmahon2007quantum}, quantum interference plays an important role in the development of quantum algorithms.
 There are two types of interference, positive (constructive) and negative (destructive), in which the probability amplitudes add constructively or the probability amplitudes add destructively, respectively.
 For \citet{grover1996fast}, which developed an algorithm based on quantum interference, the operation that results in the phase shift of the target state is one of the procedures that form the basis of quantum mechanics algorithms and makes them more efficient than classical analog algorithms.

 However, as seen previously, in some cases, it is impossible to maintain the performance of the LQW.
 Since the $m$ self-loops are redundant, the proposal of this work is a different way of performing the phase inversion process.
 We suggest modifying Grover's search algorithm to make possible the partial inversion of the base states that represent the $m$ self-loops of the marked vertices.
 Therefore, we propose the Multi-self-loop Lackadaisical Quantum Walk with Partial Phase Inversion - MSLQW-PPI.
-We will show and analyze the effects of using multiple real-valued weighted self-loops at each vertex of an $n$-dimensional hypercube with Grover's search algorithm using a different strategy in the phase inversion operation that only acts on $s \leqslant m$ self-loops.
-As a first investigation, the experiments employed $s=1$ and $1 \leqslant m \leqslant 30$.
+We will show and analyze the effects of using multiple real-valued weighted self-loops at each vertex of an n-dimensional hypercube with Grover's search algorithm using a different strategy in the phase inversion operation that only acts on $s < m$ self-loops.

 The LQW algorithm highly depends on the self-loop weight value.
 The ideal weight composition in several structures, including the hypercube, considers the vertex degree, the total number of vertices, and the number of marked vertices~\citep{wong2018faster,rhodes2019search,giri2020lackadaisical,de2023applying}.
-Therefore, based on the weights proposed by \citet{rhodes2020search} and \citet{souza2021lackadaisical} for the use of a single self-loop, we also suggest two new weights for the use of multiple self-loops that explore this relationship between vertex degree, the total number of vertices and the number of marked vertices.
+Therefore, based on the weights proposed by Rhodes and \citet{rhodes2020search} and \citet{souza2021lackadaisical} for the use of a single self-loop, we also suggest two new weights for the use of multiple self-loops that explore this relationship between vertex degree, the total number of vertices and the number of marked vertices.
 We added an integer exponent $\alpha$ equal to $2$, restricting the analysis to this value as the initial choice.
 In this way, we can analyze the performance of the quantum walk in the hypercube, maintaining the ideal weights' composition, just by modifying its scale.